erover/sims4-tweaks/Age Mod Generator/AgeMod.md

 | 17/10/15 | Initial 'Release' |

 ##Known Issues
-*The neat little tables that the script is meant to show don't look very neat anymore because formatting got broked somewhere down the line.
+* The neat little tables that the script is meant to show don't look very neat anymore because formatting got broked somewhere down the line.
 I have decided that this issue loses to precedent to confirming that the script actually spits out valid XML.
+* new.tuning doesn't get deleted after the program is finished using it like it should be.
+Not really an urgent issue.

 ##TOU
 Whatever.